dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 What exactly do we mean by trailing data in TCP.

-## CBOR

-In CBOR, arrays, maps, byte strings and text strings can be represented as fixed length or indefinite length quantities.
-A fixed length quantity specifies the number of constituent elements in the value header.
-For arrays and maps, an indefinite length quantity terminates the values with a `break` value.
-Byte strings and text strings concatenate following fixed length strings until reaching a `break`.

-C-DNS writers are free to choose either representation, and readers must accept both.
-Implementors of C-DNS writers are recommended, though, to prefer fixed length.

-* Reader performance may benefit from knowing in advance the size of large items to be read.
-* If an array or map contains 23 or fewer elements, fixed length takes one byte fewer.
-* Fixed-length strings always have a more compact representation.

 ## Omitting opcode and RR types

 A common implementation requirement is to collect only a subset of RR